richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 To make it easier to feed your SnowPlow event data into databases such as Infobright, we have written the [SnowPlow::StorageLoader] [storage-loader] Ruby application.

-StorageLoader is a command-line tool which downloads your SnowPlow event files and load them into a local Infobright database.
+StorageLoader is a command-line tool which downloads your SnowPlow event files and loads them into a local Infobright database.

 This guide will take you through installing and configuring StorageLoader on your own server.